boldflight/BibleConverter/test_EPUB/output/jer.md

 It will be totally desolate.
-All who pass by will be filled with horror and will hiss out their scorn because of all the disasters that have happened to it. all you soldiers who are armed with bows.
+All who pass by will be filled with horror and will hiss out their scorn because of all the disasters that have happened to it.

+[14] “Take up your battle positions all around Babylon, all you soldiers who are armed with bows.
 Shoot all your arrows at her!
 Do not hold any back!
 For she has sinned against the Lord.